-32. Safer recruitment
+33. Safer recruitment

-Adlington St. Paul's CE Primary School is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
+Adlington St. Paul's is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
 We therefore ensure that:

-Lancashire County Council Human Resources Guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff An enhanced DBS check with barred list information will be undertaken for all staff members engaged in regulated activity.
+Keeping Children Safe in Education, September 2023, Part 3 guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff.

+An enhanced DBS check with barred list information will be undertaken for all staff members engaged in regulated activity.
 A person will be considered to be in 'regulated activity' if, as a result of their work, they: